-Whether or not an officer who has been charged by the SIU is subject to employment consequences by her or his employer is a matter entirely within the purview of the police service.
+Whether or not an official who has been charged by the SIU is subject to employment consequences by her or his employer is a matter entirely within the purview of their employer.

 that there is new information available that could materially affect the